Water Quality Standards Academy

 - Handout: EPA Regional Water Quality Standards Coordinators

 - Handout: Water Quality Standards Glossary

 The 5-day course is aimed at states, territories, tribes, environmental groups, industrial groups, municipalities, the academic community, federal agencies, watershed groups, and other interested parties.
-The course is offered approximately two times each year.
+The course is offered approximately twice each year.